The Truth About Gay Porn Addiction: What You’re Really Craving

 Gay Porn and Fantasy

-In The Erotic Mind, Jack Morin explains that our core fantasies often arise from moments of pain, shame, taboo and unmet needs.
+In a wonderful book called The Erotic Mind (which I reccommend every gay man read), Jack Morin explains that our core fantasies often arise from moments of pain, shame, taboo and unmet needs.

 We eroticise what we couldn’t process.

-Fantasy isn’t the problem.
+Now, fantasy isn’t the problem.
 In fact, it’s deeply intelligent.
 It reveals what we long for.
 It shows us what we fear.
-It revelas to us what we crave.
+It reveals to us what we crave.
+And it highlights our deeper core needs.

-But if we never explore those feelings in the body, we stay stuck chasing the fantasy without ever arriving.
+But if we never explore those feelings in the body, in a safe, contained and safely held way, we stay stuck chasing the fantasy without ever arriving anywhere.

 How I Healed My Relationship With Porn

-Over the years I’ve healed my relationship with my sexuality and erotic energy.
-I trained as a Sexological Bodyworker and help clients do that same.
+Over the years, and especially this year, I’ve healed my own relationship with my sexuality and erotic energy.

 I love to use my imagination.
 It turns me on more than any video I’ve ever seen.
 And I truly mean that!